How to Budget Better

-Lets be honest – we all buy things we don’t need from time to time – but for budgets-sake you need to reduce it!
+Lets be honest – we all buy things we don’t need from time to time.
+For the sake of your budget you need to reduce it!
 Here’s what most people waste their money on (separated by generations).
 All three put the most unnecessary cash towards dining out…

-Looking for cheaper (or free) food alternatives may be one way to reduce your wasteful spending!
+Look for cheaper or free food alternatives to reduce your wasteful spending!
 But how much are you spending on ongoing contacts that you don’t need such as streaming services, entertainment packages, and gym memberships?

 It may be a good idea to keep a record of small spends and extra earnings.

 If you don’t want to do this manually, Cleo could be your new best friend!
-Cleo is an artificial intelligence money-managing assistant that can be accessed through Facebook Messenger, text message, Amazon Alexa or Google Assistant – you can ask it questions relevant to your account and spending habits, and receive instant feedback and advice (super helpful!).
+Cleo is an artificial intelligence money-managing assistant that can be accessed through Facebook Messenger, text message, Amazon Alexa or Google Assistant.
+Therefore, you can ask it questions relevant to your account and spending habits, and receive instant feedback and advice (super helpful!).

 As well as this you can set yourself a budget and Cleo will notify you when your spending is about to send you over your budget!
 Another perk to signing up with Cleo is the referral scheme.
-When you first sign up through someones link you’ll be rewarded with £2.50 (feel free to use mine here).
+When you first sign up through someones link you’ll be rewarded with £2.50.
 After that, you’ll get your own unique link that you can share with others and if they sign up (and connect their bank account for more than 7 days) you’ll both get £2.50!